Mike Pence: Tenure

 In April, Pence made a tour of the Asia-Pacific region.
 In South Korea, he met acting president Hwang Kyo-ahn and condemned North Korea's latest missile launch.
 In Japan, Pence met Prime Minister Shinzō Abe and pledged to work with Japan, South Korea, and China "to achieve a peaceable resolution and the denuclearization of the Korean peninsula," adding "The era of strategic patience is over and while all options are on the table."
 Pence subsequently traveled to Jakarta, Indonesia, where he met with president Joko Widodo, toured the largest mosque in the region (the Istiqlal Mosque), and praised moderate Islam.
-Pence ended his trip with stops in Sydney, Australia (where, after meeting with Malcolm Turnbull, he said the U.S. "intends to honor" a U.S.–Australia refugee resettlement agreement), and Oahu, Hawaii and American Samoa.
+Pence ended his trip with stops in Sydney, Australia (where, after meeting with Malcolm Turnbull, he said the U.S. "intends to honor" a U.S.–Australia refugee resettlement agreement), Oahu, Hawaii, and American Samoa.

 On May 21, 2017, Pence delivered the commencement address at the University of Notre Dame.
 Traditionally, the president delivers the address at Notre Dame in his inaugural year, but in 2017 Pence was invited instead when Trump decided to speak at Liberty University.

+On June 30, 2017, Pence was appointed chair of the National Space Council after Trump signed an executive order reestablishing the council.
+As chair, Pence held eight meetings from 2017 to 2020.